adidarich/bookstore/README.md

-# It is a website BookStore
+# It is a website the electronic book library.
+You can add books, but only after registration and download them...

 [INFO] - The code is in the master branch